 Apparently these snakes are so “safe”, even the kids are doing it.
 Honestly, I’ve seen parents on the news, going to jail for endangering their children less.
 If you want to risk your life, that’s your business, but please think twice before putting these critters in the hands of your children.
 If you need any encouragement at all, please remember that you are in a foreign country far from home, medical care is a decade behind what can be found in other countries, and there is much less legal liability there.
 Call me old-fashioned, but I don’t think the thrill, is worth the risk.

-Being eternal cynical, I delved a bit deeper into this relationship, and finally did come across some facts that add up a little better.
-To shed more light on how people get away with holding venomous snakes at Snake Temple, I refer you to a photo of an acquaintance of mine, Tom Crutchfield….
+Being eternally cynical, we’ve delved a bit deeper into this relationship, and finally did come across some facts that add up a little better.
+To shed more light on how people get away with holding venomous snakes at Snake Temple, I refer you to a photo of an acquaintance of ours, Tom Crutchfield….

 Tom has been a life-long snake enthusiast, and is a dealer of legend in the snake trade.
 This photo was taken some 25 years ago.
 If you look closely, you will see that he is holding two snakes, and has another perched on his shoulder.
 It turns out, that while he was at Snake Temple, some of the monks actually admitted that the snakes they use for photos, have had their fangs removed.
 Being a snake expert, Tom was able to verify that this was the case… with some of the snakes.
 He did however, find several of them with fully functioning fangs as well, so it’s still not a fool-proof system.

 Apparently, the snakes used in the photos, are sometimes decorated with a bit of paint, to indicate that they are “fang-less” and safe to handle.
 Perhaps this in one way that temple workers have been able to reduce or eliminate bites.
-It is at least one valid reason that I can finally sink my teeth into.
+It is at least one valid reason that we can finally sink our teeth into.

-I truly hope it goes without saying, that removing the fangs from a snake, is unethical and abusive.
-I know I’m more conservative than some, but causing unnecessary pain and harm to any animal for the sake of exploitation, is not a human trait I condone, or can ever side with.
+We truly hope it goes without saying, that removing the fangs from a snake, is unethical and abusive.
+We are perhaps more conservative than some, but causing unnecessary pain and harm to any animal for the sake of exploitation, is not a human trait we condone, or can ever side with.
 Even if this practice is done entirely in the name of human safety, wouldn’t it make more sense, to bring in harmless snakes, that don’t pose a threat to humans in the first place?

-Unfortunately, even if food and shelter are offered to the snakes, I think we still must look a bit closer.
+Unfortunately, even if food and shelter are offered to the snakes, we think we still must look a bit closer.
 Perhaps our best resource here, would be people who have kept Wagler’s Vipers in captivity.
-You and I can both agree that they would be the experts, right?
+We can all agree that they would be the experts, right?
 Well, in the venomous snake-keeping community, Temple Vipers are widely considered to be extremely difficult captives.
 In captivity, the snakes perish more often than not.
 They simply do not survive long for most people.
 There may be a handful of exceptions, but most conscientious dealers will tell you not to buy a Temple Viper.
 Could optimal conditions exist in Snake Temple, that snake experts cannot duplicate?
-They might, but I think that would be a stretch.
-I can’t imagine that the stress of having hundreds of humans handle them every day, or getting their fangs ripped out occasionally, would increase their lifespan.
+They might, but we think that would be a stretch.
+We can’t imagine that the stress of having hundreds of humans handle them every day, or getting their fangs ripped out occasionally, would increase their lifespan.

 Next, if the snakes are not breeding regularly in the temple, and it is unlikely that wild ones are making it across miles of roadways to get there from the jungle, how are they getting in?
 We know that the primary revenue source for the temple, comes from donations by visitors coming to see the snakes.
-Pardon me while I put my “Cynic hat” back on, but it just might be possible, that wild snakes are being brought in, to keep the interest of paying tourists.
-Again, I have no proof of this personally, but it is yet another important consideration.
+Excuse us while we put our “Cynic hats” back on, but it just might be possible, that wild snakes are being brought in, to keep the interest of paying tourists.
+Again, we have no proof of this personally, but it is yet another important consideration.

-Perhaps, the one indication that makes my “Spidey-sense” tingle most, are several accounts I found in my research, from long-time Snake Temple fans, who have all noticed that the population of snakes in the Temple, is on a steep decline.
+Perhaps, the one indication that makes our “Spidey-sense” tingle most, are several accounts we found in our research, from long-time Snake Temple fans, who have all noticed that the population of snakes in the Temple, is on a steep decline.
 Nowadays, Snake Temple ranks no better than 3 out of 5 stars on any tourism sites.
 There are lots of complaints that you really have to look now, to find snakes in the temple.
 The most common sentiment, is that “Snake Temple isn’t what it used to be.”
-At this point, I’m leaning toward the idea, that the snakes are becoming dramatically more scarce in the wild, making it more difficult for the temple to acquire them.
+At this point, we’re leaning toward the idea, that the snakes are becoming dramatically more scarce in the wild, making it more difficult for the temple to acquire them.

-To be honest, I started this article because I wanted to bring your attention an animal that I really enjoy.
-However, after hours of exhausting research (I have still found no comprehensive articles on this species through my limited resources), my findings made me realize that there was much more to this story than first meets the eye.
-At the end of it all, I do hope that I managed to show you a really cool reptile.
-But, if you close this page with a better understanding of our impact on the fragile species around us, well, that makes my time and work, all the more worthwhile.
+To be honest, we started this article because we wanted to bring your attention an animal that we really enjoy.
+However, after hours of exhausting research (we have still found no comprehensive articles on this species through our limited resources), our findings made us realize that there was much more to this story than first meets the eye.
+At the end of it all, we hope that we’ve managed to show you a really cool reptile.
+But, if you close this page with a better understanding of our impact on the fragile species around us, well, that makes our time and work, all the more worthwhile.